matique/rows_controller/README.md

 into the directory "#{Rails.root}/app/views" before looking into the RowsController.

-Similarly, partials '_row_buttons' and '_list_bottom' may be overwritten as well.
+Similarly, partials '_row_buttons' and '_list_footer' may be overwritten as well.